KevinThielen/breakbuildgames/content/_index.md

 ## Links
 - [Devlog](/devlog): Log of my journey, where I share my thoughts, progress, and approach to solving the problems as I encounter them.
 - [Blog](/blog): Random thoughts and ramblings.
-- [Contribution](/support): Ways on how to contribute to my project and help me.
+- [Contribution & Support](/support): Ways on how to contribute to this project and support me.